WorksApplications/SudachiPy/README.md

 ### Test

-You can use `./script/test.sh` and check if not your change cause regression.
+You can use `./scripts/test.sh` and check if your changes do not cause regression.

 ## Contact